 Wetlands can be identified by the presence of water (standing water or wet soils for at least a year) and the presence of plants that depend on wet conditions.
 There are many good reference books available to help determine if you have a wetland.
 However if you suspect there is a wetland it may be necessary to contact a professional to assist with that determination.
-The Department of Environmental Quality can assist you in this process.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) can assist you in this process.

 A permit is needed if wetlands will be disturbed as part of any development or restoration plan.
 Examples of work that require a permit include:

 - Filling or placing material in a wetlands

 - Dredging or removing soil from a wetland

 - Draining water from a wetland

 - Constructing or maintaining a use or development in a wetland